 - Dependencies – a series of steps to be taken in sequence, including the question of what happens if a step does not take place (what is critical, what is not?).

-- Limitations – on the scope of the legal advice, based on the information available and the areas of law to be covered (eg is tax advice covered, or IP law?).
+- Limitations – on the scope of the legal advice, based on the information available and the areas of law to be covered (eg is tax advice covered?).

 - Unknowns – factors where there is no information, which could affect the outcome.